OpposedDeception/twitchplace-bot/readme-1.md

 >```

->Ответ сервера:
+>Response from the server:
 >```
 >"userState": {
 >    "actionIndex": int,
 >    "placement": booleab
 >},
 >```
->Описание:
+>Last time elaborating:
-> 1. **actionIndex**: Неизвестно
+> 1. **actionIndex**: Unknlwn
-> 2. **placement**: Если параметр присутствует то равен 1 и это означает что пиксель установлен успешно. А если параметр отсутствует то пиксель не установлен
+> 2. **placement**: If the parameter is present, it is equal to 1 and this means that the pixel is installed successfully.
+And if the parameter is missing then the pixel is not set.